Visiting Barcelona in January

 Called the Cavalcada de Reis in the local lingo, this parade happens every year on the night before Epiphany.
 The Three Kings (also known as the Three Wise Men in English) sail in on the waves of the Mediterranean and their resplendent ship is greeted at the shore by the city mayor, who gives them the keys to the city for the evening, so they can unlock all the houses in the city to leave gifts for children.
 The ship sails in around 4pm at Port Vell, and the parade sets off from the Ciutadella Park when evening falls (usually around 6 p.m.), and is filled with colourful parade floats from which the Three Kings throw sweets to the crowds of excited children.
 For Catalans this is the day when people traditionally swap presents, not Christmas.

 Give your feet a rest and hop on the Barcelona’s Tourist Bus to see the sights.
 There are three different routes you can utilise, all of which let you see a completely different side of the city.
 You get an audio-guide to hear all about the city’s history and culture as you go around.
 It’s a great option if you’re tired from pounding the pavement, or if you’re short on time.
 Your hop on, hop off ticket enables you to make as many stops as you like, from cultural icons like Casa Batllo and La Sagrada Familia, to sporting treasures like Camp Nou and the Olimpic stadium.
-You can buy tickets safely and securely via Get Your Guide.
+You can buy tickets (usually with a discount) on TicketBar, although you might prefer to invest in a Barcelona City Pass instead, which includes free entry to Sagrada Familia and Park Guell (plus Aerobus tickets!).

 A great activity for a rainy or chilly day, the city’s aquarium houses around 450 different species of animals, ranging from tiny colourful sea horses to giant menacing sharks.
 Its collection is the biggest one of Mediterranean aquatic life in the world, so there are plenty of fascinating species to look at in the tanks.
 There are also lots of activities and interactive spaces for kids to enjoy, which makes it a good choice for a family outing.
 Buy tickets via Get Your Guide.